Weebly Ratings & Review Summary

 Search Engine Optimization is an extremely large chapter in the book of website development and management.
 While some might scoff at the very basic functionalities Weebly has where SEO is concerned, I again urge you to consider what Weebly is meant for – quick and easy site development.

-As such I find that more limited SEO options are better for basic sites and what Weebly has already covers that.
+As such, in this Weebly review, I find that more limited SEO options are better for basic sites and what Weebly has already covers that.
 They allow for the entry of page titles and descriptions, header and footer code, search engine indexing control and redirects.

 6- Great for eCommerce